2024 Solar Incentives Guide for Auburn, NY - Tax Credits & Rebates

 Can I apply for incentives both towards the initial cost of solar panels, and later as reimbursement?

-The order in which incentives are applied might vary depending on which incentives you are eligible for but in most cases yes, you can receive multiple types of incentives for your solar project.
-Talk with your solar installer or a local tax professional to verify you are claiming all possible incentives and applying them in the correct order.
+The order your incentives will be applied in may vary depending on which incentives you are claiming but in most cases yes, you can claim multiple types of incentives for your solar project.
+Get in touch with your solar installer or a local tax professional to confirm you are claiming all possible incentives and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.